07 Aug Sloppy Data & Hungry Press = Widespread Outrage

 Or could it instead be a mix of sloppy data, weak research and frankly, a lack of critical thinking?

 Uber has been having a rough ride lately.
-Almost every day a new story comes out criticizing the company’s practices, drivers, passengers, investors or even its regulators.
+Almost every day a story comes out criticizing the company’s practices, drivers, passengers, investors or even its regulators.

 Keywords: Algorithmic management, research integrity, disinformation.